ABOUT Emily N

 Younger years

-I learned recently that I was not a planned baby.
-I came to exist because I was ready— which I love knowing.
-I chose my timing.
+I was not a planned baby.
+I came to exist because I was ready— I chose my timing.

 The first-born child of hard-working parents from completely different cultural backgrounds, I am the physical representation of the east merging with the west— some call that ‘hapa’.